 Julia Getzelman, M.D. founded GetzWell Pediatrics in 2008 based on the belief that an integrative approach to pediatric care which combines the best of conventional and complementary medicine is the wisest approach to health optimization and the treatment of illness in kids.

-Dr. Getzelman graduated with a bachelor’s degree in Psychology from Stanford University with distinction and Phi Beta Kappa.
+Dr. Getzelman graduated with a bachelor’s degree in Psychology from Stanford University with Distinction and Phi Beta Kappa.
 She later earned her medical degree from Yale University and completed her residency at Children’s Hospital Oakland.
-Thereafter, she was an attending physician in the neonatal intensive care unit and pediatric clinic at Highland, Oakland’s county hospital and also worked at After Hour Pediatrics in San Mateo.
-In the 5 years before founding GetzWell, she practiced at Saint Luke’s Health Care Center in the Mission where she provided whole kid care to over 1200 patients.
+Thereafter, she was an attending physician in the neonatal intensive care unit (NICU) and pediatric clinic at Highland, Oakland’s county hospital and also worked at After Hour Pediatrics in San Mateo.
+In the 5 years before founding GetzWell, she practiced at Saint Luke’s Health Care Center in San Francisco’s Mission District where she provided whole kid care to over 1200 patients.
 She is board certified in pediatrics and is a member of the American Academy of Pediatrics.

 Dr. Getzelman embraces the many components that contribute to health and illness: nutrition, physical activity, emotional/psychological stresses, and the environment, among others.
 She has a special interest in how nutrition and intestinal health contribute to overall wellness.
-To that end, she has completed the core curriculum of the Institute of Functional Medicine, located in Gig Harbor, Washington.
+To that end, she has completed the core curriculum of the Institute for Functional Medicine.
 Dr. Getzelman has additional training in homeopathy and applied nutritional biochemistry/food as medicine.

 Dr. Getzelman grew up in California and was the oldest of five children.
 She loves the outdoors and is fascinated by nature.
-She comes from a musical family, has sung in a variety of venues over the years, and decided recently to rediscover the piano after a long hiatus.
+She comes from a musical family, has sung in a variety of venues over the years, and recently recorded Asturiana, a compilation of soothing classics and lullabies.
 She has a passion for romance languages and is fluent in Spanish and Italian.
-Dr. Getzelman lives in the Mission District with her husband and step-son.
+Dr. Getzelman lives in San Francisco with her husband and stepson.

 Kate O’Hearn, RN, MSN, PNP